Why is it so hard to find the correct words to describe (explain) yourself?

 You get the gist.
 A year from home, away from family, familiar community, small groups, best friends will inadvertently take you there.

 Perhaps it’s not a China thing, perhaps it’s all part of adulting.

 Hi-Hello there-How are you?
 I really hope you’re well.
 Do share.

-In today’s post, I thought I could share 5 personal experiences with you that have opened me to think and dig deeper about “knowing the self.”
-You can read these as complements that fast track the process.
-For me God has been at the core and these experiences have served as tools (from Him) to get to grips with Him, self and world views.
+In today’s post, I thought I could share 5 personal experiences with you that have opened me to think and dig deeper into “knowing the self.”
+You can read these as complements that fast-track the process.
+For me, God has been at the core and these experiences have served as tools (from Him) to get to grips with Him, self, and worldviews.
 So here goes…

 1. Living in another country